f117zz5/scripts/git_sheatsheet.md

 ```

 Then in the existing local repository one should add the remote repository that was
 just created.
-In this example the remote repository will be known in the local one as __master.
+In this example the remote repository will be known in the local one as _master_.
 ```
 git remote add origin URL
 git push origin master